Estafet-LTD/StackinaBox/Repo/repo-setup.md

-# Set up the repository and Registry VM
+# Set up the Repository and Registry VM

 This VM will be used for the disconnected install and requires a connection to the internet to download Red Hat repositories and images